N-A-D/Rift/README.md

 # What is an Entity Component System?
-The Entity Component System is a design pattern primarily used in game development.
+The Entity Component System is a design pattern that separates state and behaviour.
 It is based on the idea that applications are fundamentally transforming structured data.
-In such a system, a entity is a collection of data against which transformations are applied in order to simulate some sort of behaviour.
+In such a system, a entity is a collection of data against which transformations are applied.

-Entity Component Systems separate state and behaviour into three parts:
+Entity Component Systems is broken up into three parts:
 1. Entities:   Objects whose state is defined by its components.
 1. Components: Blocks of data that individually descibe some aspect of an entity.
 1. Systems:    Operations that transform an entity's state.